jasonleebrown/UCE_phyluce_pipeline/README.md

 AbassJLB07-740-1-0189-ABIJ_trinity  ApeteJLB07-001-0008-AAAI_trinity
 AflavMTR19670-0522-AFCC_trinity     AtrivJMP26720-0524-AFCE_trinity
 ```
+**JLB Note 8/2020:** This is the longest step.
+I suggest for the tutorial that you run only 1 or 2 samples.
+To do this edit your 'conf.assembly' file in basic text editor removing all but a few samples.
+If this process work with your data, I suggest you download the all the assembled files from [here](https://u.pcloud.link/publink/show?code=XZsHyJXZR6gC4LBHdrFjCfkJSp4AdYY528Rk) for use for the remaining tutorial.

 The assembly has generated a set of six folders (one per sample) as well as a folder named `contigs`.
 Inside each sample folder, you will find a `Trinity.fasta` file that contains the assembly, as well as a `contigs.fasta` link that links to that .fasta file.
 The `contigs` folder further contains links to each sample's .fasta file.
 #### Troubleshooting Trinity
 Generally, the most common error with Trinity will generally be caused by specifying incorrect file paths in your configuration file.
 Double-check them to make sure they're correct.